-Dave Bolcar is vice president of Submarine Construction for Newport News Shipbuilding, a division of Huntington Ingalls Industries (HII), located in Newport News, Va.
-Named to this position in 2017, he is responsible for all aspects of the Virginia and Columbia Class Construction Programs.
+Dave Bolcar is vice president of Virginia-Class Submarine Construction for Newport News Shipbuilding, a division of Huntington Ingalls Industries, located in Newport News, Va.
+Named to this position in 2017, he is responsible for all aspects of the Virginia-Class Construction Programs.

 Bolcar began his shipbuilding career in 1988 as an engineer in the Los Angeles-Class Submarine Design Division.
 Since then, he has held several positions of increasing responsibility including manager in Gerald R. Ford-Class Component Engineering, manager in Columbia Propulsion Engineering, and director of Submarine Engineering.
 Most recently, he was responsible for all aspects of Newport News Shipbuilding’s Columbia-Class Submarine Program including design, engineering, program management, planning and construction.

 Bolcar earned a bachelor’s degree in mechanical engineering from Pennsylvania State University.